fergald/docs/explainers/permissions-policy-unload.md

 Alternatives exist for most uses, see https://web.dev/bfcache/#never-use-the-unload-event for recommendations.
-We are, in parallel, proposing the [unload beacon API](https://github.com/darrenw/docs/blob/main/explainers/beacon_api.md) to cover another common use case.
+We are, in parallel, proposing the [unload beacon API](https://github.com/darrenw/docs/blob/main/explainers/beacon_api.md) which makes migrating away from unload easier for some common use cases.
 If there are use cases that still require unload handlers please let us know.